yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 This approach transforms compatibility level upgrades from a high-risk operation into a governed engineering activity, supported by evidence and repeatable validation rather than intuition.

 > [!IMPORTANT]
-> - No further interpretation is required beyond the results produced.
+> - The result sets provide a structured, evidence-based view of regressions, but **engineering judgment is still required** (especially when ConfidenceFlags indicate drift or low sample size).
-> - If the analysis passes, the change can proceed.
+> - If the analysis shows acceptable risk, the change can proceed with confidence.
-> - If it does not, the reasons and the remediation path are already known.
+> - If it does not, the outputs help narrow down the likely causes and guide a targeted remediation path.